cycle-it/stackmob-as3-connector/README.md

 ## Source code

-It's a Flex Library Project which the following structure:
+It's a Flex Library Project with the following structure:
   * main: Source code of the library
   * example: Source code of a Flex Mobile Project.
 You should import it into a new Flex Mobile Project.
   * libs: see [dependencies](#dependencies) below